nu-childlab/Tel-Wro/README.md

+Not the most updated/final versions of Wroclaw & Wroclaw Prime

 # Telic-Wroclaw
 An experiment programmed in Matlab R2015a.
 This experiment also uses Psychtoolbox version 3.0.12.
 For more information, see [the github page](https://github.com/Psychtoolbox-3/Psychtoolbox-3).